RoboticSchools/Arduino/9. Move the Robot car/README.md

-# Arduino 9 - Move the Robot Car
+# Arduino 9 - Rotate the DC Motor

 Here is an Arduino code to rotate a DC motor :